History | Culture | Ancestry

 Following these events, MacDonald took command of the French Army of Switzerland, an important position that linked the French armies fighting in Germany with those in Northern Italy.
 He fell out of favour with Napoleon after associating with his rival, General Moreau.
 This led to Napoleon overlooking MacDonald in his first allocation of Marshals of France around 1805.

 The Napoleonic Wars continued from 1805 but MacDonald still remained without a position in the French Army.
-It wasn’t until 1809 that Napoleon finally allocated command of a Corp to MacDonald, also giving him the responsibility of being a military adviser to Napoleon’s adopted son, Prince Eugene de Beauharnais, the Viceroy of Italy.
+It wasn’t until 1809 that Napoleon finally allocated command of a Corps to MacDonald, also giving him the responsibility of being a military adviser to Napoleon’s adopted son, Prince Eugene de Beauharnais, the Viceroy of Italy.

 The highlight of MacDonald’s career soon followed at the Battle of Wagram in 1809.
-MacDonald was in command of the reserve corp, and at the height of the battle he was ordered to attack the Austrian centre to relieve pressure on the other parts of the French line.
+MacDonald was in command of the reserve corps, and at the height of the battle he was ordered to attack the Austrian centre to relieve pressure on the other parts of the French line.
 Forming his 8,000 soldiers into an unusual column formation that resembled a large hollow rectangle, MacDonald advanced and successfully held off three Austrian cavalry charges.
-Under concentrated Austrian cannon and musket fire his Corp suffered 50% casualties and could not advance any further.
+Under concentrated Austrian cannon and musket fire his Corps suffered 50% casualties and could not advance any further.
 MacDonald recognised that the Austrians were now disorganised because of his attack, and he ordered the French Guard Cavalry to attack and seize the opportunity to destroy the Austrian centre.
 General Walther, commander of the Guard Cavalry, refused to take an order from anyone other than Napoleon himself and his cavalry remained stationary.
 This crucial delay resulted in a lost opportunity to capitalise on the gains that MacDonald had made.
 Both MacDonald and Napoleon were later furious with General Walther for this decision, Napoleon even being moved to say that it was the first time his cavalry had ever let him down.

 Despite the failure of the Guard Cavalry, MacDonald’s attack had sufficiently occupied the attention of the Austrians to allow the French to successfully conduct a general attack on other parts of the line.
 The French had won the battle and Napoleon rode directly to MacDonald and upon embracing him said,